IntrepidPanther/IntrepidPanther/README.md

 Here is link to a paper I wrote with my advisor, J. Douglas Write, I published proving the existense of travelling waves in a 1D lattice with random material components: https://www.aimsciences.org/article/doi/10.3934/dcdss.2021100

 I followed this up with a 2D lattice (the analysis was harder in the 2D case).
+The paper is currently under review.
 See this preprint: https://arxiv.org/abs/2211.15760

 ## Other Endeavours